guilhemmarchand/trackme/docs/userguide.rst

 Elastic sources
 ===============

-Elastic sources concept
+Elastic sources feature
 -----------------------

-As we have exposed the main concepts of TrackMe data discovery and tracking in :ref:`Main concept and main tabs`, there can be various use cases that these concepts do not address properly, some examples:
+As we have exposed the main notions of TrackMe data discovery and tracking in :ref:`Main navigation tabs`, there can be various use cases that these concepts do not address properly, some examples:

 - You have a data flow that relies on the ``source`` Metadata, which means that more than one data flow to be monitored ``individually`` are indexed into the same combination of ``index`` and ``sourcetype``
-- With the default concept of ``data sources``, this data flow will appear as one main entity and you cannot ``distinguish`` if one specific part of your data flow is failing by relying on the default concepts
+- With the default ``data sources`` tracking, this data flow will appear as one main entity and you cannot ``distinguish`` a specific part of your data covered by the standard data source feature
 - Specific ``custom indexed fields`` provide ``knowledge`` of the data in your context, such as ``company``, ``business unit`` etc and these pipelines cannot be distinguished by relying on the ``index`` and ``sourcetype`` only
-- You need address any use case that the default concepts do not allow you to
+- You need address any use case that the default main features do not allow you to

-The Elastic source feature allows to address ``any use case`` in term of data identification and search which requirements are not answered by the default concepts.
+The Elastic source feature allows you to fulfil any type of requirements from the data identification and search perspective, and transparenly integrate these virtual entities in the normal TrackMe workflow with the exact same features.

 We will address some easily understandable examples in this documentation.